Skip to main content

 sar -f /var/log/sysstat/sa23

-Below is the list of sar commands that can be used to gather different system statistics.
-You can supplement them with the above options to quickly get the reports for the required date.
+The following list outlines the SAR commands that can be used to gather various system statistics.
+By combining these commands with the provided options, you can quickly generate reports for the desired date.

 Memory report